sevagh/goat/README.md

 Goat by itself is sufficient for the EBS feature, but needs help for setting up an ENI.
 Refer to [this](./docs/ENI.md#setting-up-the-eni---ec2-net-utils) document.

+### Hack

+If you have docker locally, you can use the following command in order to quickly get a development env ready: `make dev-env`.

 ### Examples

 [Link to the example Terraform HCL scripts](./docs/hcl-example).